 For example, some appliances, such as refrigerators, are designed with water filtration features that include filtered water or ice.

 Types of Water Filtration

-Filtration systems can include activated carbon charcoal filters either designed within a pitcher or included as part of a faucet-mount or tap-installed filter, ultra violet (UV) light units, reverse osmosis, water distillers (whole system or portable counter), or other form of water treatment process.
+Generally, filtration systems include activated carbon charcoal filters either designed within a pitcher or included as part of a faucet-mount or tap-installed filter, ultra violet (UV) light units, reverse osmosis, water distillers (whole system or portable counter) or other form of water treatment process.

 - Point-of Use Water Filters

 A point-of-use water filter focuses on lead removal.
-With a point-of-use water filtration system, the filter removes lead from water immediately prior to consumption.
-This is incredibly helpful in preventing lead from entering the body.
+Therefore, with a point-of-use water filtration system, the filter removes lead from water immediately prior to consumption.
+As a result, this filter is incredibly helpful in preventing lead from entering the body.

 - Countertop Water Filters